-We have developed a tool (Green Zone) to assist users to achieve optimised measurement settings for the quoted Resolution Range.
+We have developed the Green Zone tool to assist users to achieve optimised measurement settings for the quoted Resolution Range on the qNano.
 Calibration particles must lie within the Green Zone to ensure that the smallest particle can be detected.
 This can be achieved by changing the applied nanopore stretch.

 The calculated/location of the Green Zone depends on: